Donald Gwinn

 Donald Smith Gwinn (November 6, 1902 – June 3, 1961) was an American track and field athlete who competed in the 1928 Summer Olympics.

 He was born in Woodsfield, Ohio.

+Competing for the Pittsburgh Panthers track and field team, Gwinn won the 1927 and 1929 NCAA Track and Field Championships in the hammer throw.

-In 1928 he finished fifth in the hammer throw event.
+In 1928 he finished fifth in the hammer throw at the Summer Olympics.